jpie726/hacking_fear_book/understanding_ques.md

 #####Visual:
 Sometimes it's something they see visually:

-* The athlete sees the table rapidly approaching as they run tward it on a vault and vears to the side.
+* The athlete sees the table rapidly approaching as they run toward it on a vault and veers to the side.
 * They don't see the ground on a flip and whip their head out to spot the ground.

 ###Getting to the bottom of it:
-What are the ques specific to your athelete?
+What are the ques specific to your athlete?
 You could try asking an athlete "What is the cue that triggers this unwanted behavioral routine?" or "Why aren't you going for your backhandspring?".
-Unless you have an athlete that is exceptionally talented at putting their most inner thoughts into words you will probablly hear something like "I dont know".
+Unless you have an athlete that is exceptionally talented at putting their most inner thoughts into words you will probably hear something like "I don't know".

 ####Ask specific questions:
 Asking broad questions won't get you to far here.
 Small focused questions work better.
 "What do you see as your falling into your giants?
 The X I drew on the base mat between the bars where you should be pointing your toes?
 Your toes?
 The bar?
 Me, the coach?" or "What do you feel as you're sitting back into your handspring?" work a lot better.
 You want to get as granular as possible.
 Remember we are most likely looking for a visual or haptic(feel) que.
-Audible cue might be more previlant in other sports but it is not to often they trigger this kind of fear in gymnastics.
+Audible cue might be more prevalent in other sports but it is not to often they trigger this kind of fear in gymnastics.